 Continuing this colourful legacy, Freo.Social now hosts local, national and international artists while punters sip on the best of Otherside’s beers, some of which are exclusive to Freo.Social and the Myaree brewhouse bar.
-The onsite 500 litre Brewshed setup sees a new beer launched every Friday to complement the core and experimental range beers filling the other taps alongside the odd guest brewery.
-The intention is that this will happen every Friday, forever.
+At launch, many of these beers were brewed onsite too, on the 500 litre Brewshed setup in one of the bars, although this has since been sold as the brewing team focuses on producing beers in Myaree.
 And, with 56 taps throughout the multi-faceted venue, there needn’t be a wait to try whatever it is you fancy.

-The Brewshed bar and adjacent outdoor areas, Front Yard and Back Yard, are open outside of gigs; one area is designed especially for children and you can see the names and drawings of many of the staff’s own kids on the brickwork.
+The bar that once housed the microbrewery and its adjacent outdoor areas, Front Yard and Back Yard, are open outside of gigs; one area is designed especially for children and you can see the names and drawings of many of the staff’s own kids on the brickwork.
 But, when it comes to the full Freo.Social experience, the Main Hall is where the action is.

 Its 550-person capacity makes it a uniquely comfortable size for up-and-comers, veterans and mixed-use formats like seated comedy.
 Given the ambition, history and one-of-a-kind space, more than $250,000 was invested in lighting and sound alone, with some of Australia’s best technicians – including the touring sound manager for Tame Impala – overseeing the work.